PentHertz/RF-Swift/docs/remote-agent.md

-`clients/laptop-client.json`: one JSON file with the CA, a client certificate signed for `laptop`, that client's private key encrypted with the passphrase (PKCS#8, scrypt and AES-256-GCM), the agent address and the server fingerprint to pin.
-Move the file to the laptop and import it there, either in the Workbench (**Connection & security → Add agent → Import client credentials**, which fills the endpoint, fingerprint and secrets location) or on the command
+`clients/laptop-client.json`: one JSON file with the CA, a client certificate signed for `laptop`, that client's private key encrypted with the passphrase (PKCS#8, scrypt and AES-256-GCM), the agent address and the server fingerprint to pin, all sealed by an integrity tag derived from the same passphrase.
+Move the file to the laptop and import it there, either in the
+Workbench (**Connection & security → Add agent → Import client credentials**, which fills the endpoint, fingerprint and secrets location) or on the command
 line: